umgefahren/pysled/README.md

 # Pysled

-A pythonic wrapper around sled (a rust in memory db).
+A pythonic wrapper around sled (a rust db).